Journey of Life so far...

-Now Aparna is part of a progressive Belgian Pharmaceutical organization called UCB.
-The company is working towards becoming a Bio-Pharma leader.
-The thrill of re-building a sound organization based on values & sustaining it in the long run gets her going each day ( refer to “Look to this day” by Kalidasa in “This inspires me” section)
+The company’s goal was to be a Bio-Pharma leader.
+The thrill of re-building a sound organization based on values & sustaining it in the long run got her going each day ( refer to “Look to this day” by Kalidasa in “This inspires me” section).

-She has built & consolidated a strong HR team & champions people strategy aligned with the business.
-The attempt is to create an organization that is different & unique in its approach to business & people with focus on the People , Planet & Profit ( Triple Bottom Line) rather than only profit as the traditional rallying point .
+She built & consolidated a strong HR team & championed the people strategy aligned with the business.
+The attempt & her efforts were to create an organization that is different & unique in its approach to business & people with focus on the People , Planet & Profit ( Triple Bottom Line) rather than only profit as the traditional rallying point.